 Ticks are tiny spider-like insects (arachnids) that live by feasting on the blood of humans and other animals.
 If you are an outdoor person through the summer, you already know that you often need to check your body for intruders.

-Although they are quite small, they can be a real menace and inflict some serious damage when they get embedded on humans or animals.
+Although they are quite small, they can be a real menace and inflict some serious damage when they get embedded in humans or animals.

 Ticks can spread a vast array of serious diseases and illnesses like Powassan, and the most infamous one of all is Lime disease.
 The best way to cure them is to prevent them!

-Using thick clothing and bug repellents can help you avoid ticks, but is essential for you to spot them if they’re there, either on you, your pet or a family member.
-Also, it is imperative that you know how to deal with them appropriately to avoid other detrimental problems.
+Using thick clothing and bug repellents can help you avoid ticks, but is essential for you to spot them if they’re there, either on you, your pet, or a family member.
+Also, you must know how to deal with them appropriately to avoid other detrimental problems.

 How (not) to – Guideline